Prasadchaskar/Billing-Software/README.md

 The project file contains a python script (Billing.py) inside the repository.

 # About Project
 This Billing System is in Python.
-Talking about the features of this system, it contains only the customer details section,tax section and printed bill area.
+Talking about the features of this system, it contains the customer details section,tax section and printed bill area.

 # Main Features:
   1) The user enters customer name and phone number from the menu.